AdvancedPhotonSource/GSAS-II-tutorials/webdocs/install.rst

 `found here <install-pip.html>`_.
 Independent of how Python is installed, multiple packages are needed, please see the `discussion on Python package requirements <https://gsas-ii.readthedocs.io/en/latest/packages.html#gui-requirements>`_, noting that the GSAS-II GUI requires at a minimum wxPython, matplotlib, PyOpenGL, NumPy and SciPy, while for scripting use, only NumPy and SciPy are required.
 For full functionality, several other optional packages are needed.
-If versions other than those recommended are selected (Python=3.11 and NumPy=1.26), you will likely need to either locate older binaries and install them manually or compile them yourself (`see compilation information <https://advancedphotonsource.github.io/GSAS-II-tutorials/compile.html>`_).
+If versions other than those recommended are selected ( Python=3.13 with NumPy=2.2 or Python=3.11 with NumPy=1.26), you will likely need to either locate older binaries and install them manually or compile them yourself (`see compilation information <https://advancedphotonsource.github.io/GSAS-II-tutorials/compile.html>`_).

 A simple way to install GSAS-II with a supplied Python environment uses the ``gitstrap.py`` script provided for this purpose.
 Use these commands (on any platform) to install GSAS-II::